 To date, RDR has placed upwards of 1,000 dogs in forever homes, and helped individuals find the newest member of their family.
 In 2014, Rural Dog Rescue won the Hilly Awards’ Nonprofit of the Year.

 Rural Dog Rescue is located at 733 8th Street SE at Howl to the Chief.
-We hold adoption events every Saturday from 12-3pm and Sundays from 12-2pm.
+We hold adoption events every Saturday and Sunday from 12pm -2pm.